anton-smirnov-robert/weaver/content/note/article epistemological mismatch.md

 ## **Abstract**

-I posit five characteristics of a mechanistic organization to sniff out Holton's themata related to machines in proposals to organize living beings, such as humans.
+I posit five characteristics of a mechanistic organization to sniff out (Holton's) themata related to machines in proposals to organize living beings, such as humans.
-Hayek's market system, Polayni's Republic of Science, and an OECD model reconstituated from Science & Technology policy papers are analyzed within that respect.
+Hayek's market system, Polanyi's Republic of Science, and a reconstituated OECD policy model of science are analyzed within that respect.
-I relate some reported issues in the academic community to a mechanization of scientific research, and introduce the concept of *epistemological mismatch*.
+I argue that the organization of scientific research is being mechanized and relate diagnozed symptomes of distress of the community to this process.

 ### Introduction